 Release of student record information is generally not permitted at the University of Florida without the express, written consent of the student.
 There are, however, some important exceptions.

 Directory Information is defined as the student’s name, class and college, local and permanent addresses, listed telephone number, email address, enrollment status, most recent previous educational institution attended, dates of attendance at the University of Florida, majors, minors, certificates, concentrations and degrees earned, nature and place of employment at the University, honors and awards received, publication titles, participation in officially recognized or registered activities and sports, and weight and height of members of athletic teams.

 Under FERPA, the university may release directory information without a student's prior consent, unless the student tells the university not to release this information, by placing what is known as a privacy hold.
 Please note that selecting the “Do not publish” option in the UF directory is not the same as placing a privacy hold under FERPA.
 In order to place a privacy hold, the student must complete a Request for Restriction of Directory Information (Full Privacy Hold).
-This form is available by contacting the Office of the University Registrar by email (email@example.com), phone (352.392.1374), or by visiting the Registrar’s Information Counter in 222 Criser Hall.
+This form is available by contacting the Office of the University Registrar by phone at 352.392.1374 or email.

 Two important details regarding placing a privacy hold on a student's record: